 Salome, the designer behind Graphic Box, suggests coming up with a rough definition of the color theme before you go ahead and work on the details.
 “For example: ‘I need a romantic purple’ or ‘I want a cute pink’.”

-For her fall graphic kit, Salome relied on earthy greens, pale oranges and worn-out reds.
+For her fall graphic kit, Salome relied on earthy greens, pale oranges, and worn-out reds.

 Have a look around at photographs, designs and any other creative sources that capture similar tones, ideas and emotions as you would like for your design.
 What similarities are there?
 What differences?

 Another good technique to build your color choice’s strength and effect is to familiarise yourself with color theory.
-Do a little research, read a few studies, and find out what some common colors can do to people psychologically and subconciously when used correctly.
+Do a little research, read a few studies, and find out what some common colors can do to people psychologically and subconsciously when used correctly.
 Remember: colors that are chosen with purpose and reason can often the most effective!